 The letter which was delivered to the Oetenbach convent on September 30, 1527, changed Anna Adlischwyler’s life for ever.
 The author was Heinrich Bullinger, a priest and friend of Swiss reformer Huldrych Zwingli.
-“You and you alone fill my thoughts,” … Continue reading

 Medieval documents from the Cairo Genizah are now on display in an exhibit at the Cambridge University Library called “Discarded History: The Genizah of Medieval Cairo.”
 Many of the texts, which reveal the colorful social histories of medieval Jewish life in Old Cairo, at the center of an Islamic empire, will be on view for the first time—most of them have been translated into English for the first time.

 April 29, 1911– Gottfried W. Locher was born.
 His contributions to the field of Reformation studies were so influential that when he was honored with a Festschrift, it took two volumes to house all the essays that were requested.
 Indeed, in 1992 and 1993 the annual publications of Zwingliana were devoted to this two part Festschrift for Locher.
 Volume one is available here and volume two here.
 His complete bibliography, which is the last entry of the FS, is here.

 And I’m going to move forward to finish the remainder of the Apocryphal books for the ‘Person in the Pew’ series.
 Having already done Sirach, Wisdom of Solomon, and 1-2 Maccabees, I’ll do Baruch and The Letter of Jeremiah and the Prayer of Azariah; Judith and Tobit; Psalms of Solomon; and Susanna and Bel and the Dragon.
 4 volumes, then, ahead.

 The Old Testament in Archaeology and History, Edited by Jennie Ebeling, J. Edward Wright, Mark Elliott and Paul V. M. Flesher

 A l’occasion du Jubilé des 500 ans de la Réforme, la chaîne Léman Bleu a effectué une série de reportage sur cet événement majeur qui a remodelé la société: son histoire, ses grandes figures, le Mur des Réformateurs si connu et d’autres.